albertlixw/UMarket/README.md

 ## Reporting issues

-- Every order entry now includes a **Report buyer/seller** button that opens a short form asking for a category, description, and optional evidence URLs.
+- Every order entry now includes a **Report buyer/seller** button that opens a short form asking for a category, description, and optional evidence photos (up to five images uploaded to Supabase Storage).
 Reports can optionally point to the exact transaction involved.
 - The backend persists reports in `public.user_reports` with a simple status workflow (open, under review, resolved, dismissed).
 Reporters can add more detail while the report stays open.
 - Students can review their submitted reports at the bottom of **Dashboard → Orders** so they can